-FIE r lease explain of describe as applicable.
 1. Consider the impact that your document will have on our ability to deliver high quality care.
-Successful implementation aims to lead to improved outcomes and experiences 2.
+Successful implementation will lead to improved outcomes and experiences for patients 2.
 The impact might be positive (an improvement) or negative (a risk to our ability to deliver high quality care).
-Promotes provision of safer and more personalised care and services 3.
+Promotes provision of safer and more personalised and inclusive services 3.
 Consider the overall service - for example: compromise in one area may be mitigated by higher standard of care overall.
 Successful implementation aims to lead to improved outcomes and experiences and promotes provision of safer and more personalised care and services 4.
 Where you identify a risk, you must include identify the mitigating actions you will put in place.
 Specify who the lead for this risk is.
-There is no risk Impact on Clinical Effectiveness & Patient Safety 5.
+There is no risk lm Impact on Clinical Effectiveness & Patient Safety 5.
 Describe the impact of the document on clinical effectiveness.
 Consider issues such as our ability to deliver safe care; our ability to deliver effective care; and our ability to prevent avoidable harm.
-Promotes diversity of staffing which will have a positive impact on services

-Impact on Patient & Carer Experience
+Promotes diversity and a patient centred approach which will have a positive impact on services lm pact on Patient & Carer Experience 6.
 Describe the impact of the policy or procedural document on patient / carer experience.
 Consider issues such as our ability to treat patients with dignity and respect; our ability to deliver an efficient service; our ability to deliver personalised care; and our ability to care for patients in an appropriate physical environment.

-Promotes diversity of staffing which will have a positive impact on services
+Promotes diversity and a patient centred approach which will have a positive impact on services lm Impact on Inequalities 7.
+Describe the impact of the document on inequalities in our community.
+Consider whether the document will have a differential impact on certain groups of patients (such as those with a hearing impairment or those where English is not their first language).
+Promotes diversity and a patient centred approach which will have a positive impact on services